drpatrik/yammc/README.md

         will build the project, default is a release build.
 Ninja is used if available

+        make test # will run the test suit.

+        make run # will start the game

+        Space restarts the game.
+M toggles the music on / off.

         Executables found here:

         ./build/midas/midas
         ./build/midas/midas_test

-        or just type

-        ./run

-        Space restarts the game.
-M toggles the music on / off.

-        If someone want to do a Windows port I would appriticate a pull request.
-The same goes for any other modification.
-I am an utter novice in the land of game development.

-        How to install gtest:

-        cd gtest-1.7.0
-        mkdir build
-        cd build
-        cmake ..
-        make

-        sudo cp libgtest.a /usr/local/lib
-        sudo cp libgtest_main.a /usr/local/lib

         Credits:
         All sfx and music are from www.freesound.org